 - 1-2 lightweight scarves

-Step 4: Makeup & Hair
+Step 4: Pack for Makeup & Hair

 - Carry on size toiletries

-- Gift size makeup
+- Travel makeup

 - Travel hairdryer (dual voltage)